anantnrg/anantnrg/README.md

 - [Strata](https://github.com/stratawm/stratawm) - Strata is a modular, dynamic and sleek Wayland compositor for GNU/Linux written completely in Rust.

 ## My Private Repos
-Well, if I told you about them, it kinda defeats the whole private repos thing :)
+Well, if I told you about them, it kinda defeats the whole private repos thing, ya know :)

 ## My Skills
 <p align="center">